Michalychforever/lss_montepython/README.md

 The repo includes:

-* Euclid forecast for power spectrum and spectrum likelihoods in eight independent redshift bins from z=0.6 to z=2 with one-loop and two-loop theoretical error covariance
+* Euclid forecast for power spectrum and bispectrum likelihoods in eight independent redshift bins from z=0.6 to z=2 with one-loop or two-loop theoretical error covariances
 * Pre-reconstructed full-shape (FS) power spectrum likelihods for four independent data chunks: North and South Galactic Caps (NGC and SGC) at z=0.38 and z=0.61
 * BAO-only likelihood that extracts the anisotropic BAO signal from the post-reconstructed power spectra
 * Joint FS+BAO likelihoods with the appropriate covariance matrices for the same data chunks